First National's commitment to privacy

 Limiting collection of personal information

-The personal information about you which we collect will be limited to that which is necessary for the purposes identified to you by us.
-Personal information will be collected by us by fair and lawful means.
+The personal information about you which we collect will be limited to what is necessary for the purposes identified to you by us.
+Personal information will be collected by us using fair and lawful means.

 How personal information may be shared by us